Eastcott Christmas Party

 4th July 2012

 Really inspiring lecture full of Elegant Deceptions from the mercurial Mr Vincent at the Magical Society last night.
 His links with the greats of the past was very exciting and I felt that the evening linked me to the great tradition.
-This is the way I have felt about magic for always and it was comforting and exciting at the same time.[link]
+This is the way I have felt about magic for always and it was comforting and exciting at the same time.[link this post]

 June 23rd 2012